 Age 4-6: Savings Account, Shopping

-We often brought along money from her piggy bank so she could spend it on something she wanted.
+When she was closer to 6, we would give her a small amount of money (ideally from her piggy bank) to spend on something she wanted.
 It was a real “aha” moment when she realized that money has value rather than thinking it comes from the clouds.
-These occasions allowed us to have an impactful wants-vs.-needs conversation.
+We also explained how we work hard to earn the money we spend.
+These occasions allowed us to have an impactful wants vs.needs conversation.

 Age 6-10: Chores, Allowance, More Shopping